ENgineE777/zx-sprinter-sdk/README.md

 first 64 colors in pallete will be usded.
 Max size of tile sheet and sprite sheet restricted to 256 x 64, but width always should be 256.

-In terms of perfomance you can draw max 19 without problems with perfomance on a real hardware
+In terms of perfomance you can draw max 19 without perfomance problems on a real hardware

 At first glance not much can be done, but remember, original ZX Spectrum 48 has much more tight restrictions and despite them it is posible to creeate gems like Alien Neoplasma.